docarray/docarray/docs/advanced/document-store/weaviate.md

 There are three ways how you can use Weaviate.

+* Weaviate Cloud Service
 * Docker-compose
+* Kubernetes

-* Weaviate Cloud Service
+#### Weaviate Cloud Service

-* Weaviate Kubernetes set up
+On the [Weaviate Cloud Service](https://console.semi.technology/), you can create a free sandbox to connect to DocArray.
+When initiating your Weaviate setup, you'll leave the cloud endpoint (see below).

 #### Docker-compose

-The [configurator](https://weaviate.io/developers/weaviate/current/getting-started/installation.html#customize-your-weaviate-setup) allows you to get the latest Weaviate version.
+The [configurator](https://weaviate.io/developers/weaviate/current/installation/docker-compose.html#configurator) allows you to get the latest Weaviate version.
 Make sure to select "Standalone, no modules" in the process.

-After downloading the docker-compose.yml file  you can run it as follows:
+#### Kubernetes

+The Kubernetes setup is a bit more work but comes in handy when scaling your DocArray project to production.
+All information about running Weaviate with Kubernetes van be found [here](https://weaviate.io/developers/weaviate/current/installation/kubernetes.html).

+## Installation

+After setting up your Weaviate environment, you can install the dependencies like this:

 ```bash
 pip install -U docarray[weaviate]
 docker-compose up
 ```

-#### Weaviate Cloud Service

-On the [Weaviate Cloud Service](http://console.semi.technology/), you can create a free sandbox to connect to DocArray.
-When initiating your Weaviate setup, you'll leave the cloud endpoint (see below).

-#### Weaviate Kubernetes set up

-The Kubernetes setup is a bit more work but comes in handy when scaling your DocArray project to production.
-All information about running Weaviate with Kubernetes van be found [here](https://weaviate.io/developers/weaviate/current/getting-started/installation.html#kubernetes-k8s).

 ### Create DocumentArray with Weaviate backend